ibm-cloud-docs/secure-enterprise/deploy-regions.md

 {: #configure-second-architecture}
 {: step}

-1. From the **Define details** section, review the information and make sure the `Example Corp infrastructure dev` environment is selected.
+1. From the **Details** section, review the information and make sure the `Example Corp infrastructure dev` environment is selected.
-1. From the **Security** tab, review the information that was pulled in from the environment that you created.
+1. From the **Security** section, review the information that was pulled in from the environment that you created.
 1. From the **Configure architecture** section, enter values for the `region` and `prefix` input variables.

     The value for `ssh_public_key` is pulled in from the environment that you created.